 For example, if you decide that you want more coverage, you can add comprehensive and collision coverage to your policy.
 Basically, this approach gives you the equivalent of full coverage insurance but, at a lower price point.

 With a higher level of coverage such as this, you’ll have more financial protection in the event of an accident.
 Limiting your liability should be your main goal here.
-This is because the damages that could be levied against you from a single accident can easily end up in the ranges of well over ten thousand dollars.
+This is because the damages that could be levied against you from a single accident can easily end up in the range of well over ten thousand dollars.

 Here’s a quick rundown of what is included in full coverage insurance and how these features protect you.

 How Collision And Comprehensive Motorcycle Insurance Coverage Works

 Full coverage motorcycle insurance includes collision and comprehensive coverage.
 These are first-party type covers that compensate you for the repairs or replacement of your motorcycle in the event of an accident.

 What collision coverage does is pay for the replacement or repair of your motorcycle if you’re hit by another car or if you hit an object.
 This coverage is there to protect you for times when the at-fault driver either lacks insurance or has insufficient coverage.
 This type of insurance also protects you in the event of a hit-and-run accident.

 What does comprehensive insurance cover?
 It covers the repair or replacement of your motorcycle if something happens to it that is not the result of an accident.
 For example, if someone vandalizes your bike or steals it, comprehensive insurance would provide you with the cover you need.